infosecn1nja/Red-Teaming-Toolkit/README.md

 * **CrossLinked** LinkedIn enumeration tool to extract valid employee names from an organization through search engine scraping. https://github.com/m8r0wn/CrossLinked

 ### Frameworks
-* **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php
 * **SpiderFoot** the open source footprinting and intelligence-gathering tool. https://github.com/smicallef/spiderfoot
 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit
 * **Recon-ng** is a full-featured Web Reconnaissance framework written in Python. https://bitbucket.org/LaNMaSteR53/recon-ng